Loading this page.

 It also has a clear limit.
 If the prestige frame breaks or the road-and-checkpoint rhythm stops yielding order, the same obligations quickly become sharper politically.
 The burden only remains governable while it still returns a peace dividend and a believable hierarchy.

 The reusable lesson is that a stable order can govern elites by making loyalty visible, repetitive, and costly inside one corridor system.
 Tokugawa Japan is useful because it shows how status ritual, travel discipline, and fiscal drag can hold a polycentric field together without eliminating regional distinction.
+That makes it the right proof companion when the world does not hinge on a replacement substrate monopoly, but still needs a believable way to keep strong regional actors inside one order.

 Use Guides when the study should feed into a worksheet or structured revision sequence.